mysociety/fixmystreet/docs/running/users.md

 You can mark any FixMyStreet user as belonging to a body.
 This marks them as a "staff user" for that body.
 Staff users have extra privileges *which only apply to problem reports under the jurisdiction of the body to which the use belongs*.
-These permissions can be set on a per-user basis.
+Permissions can be grouped into custom roles, and these roles and individual permissions can be set on a per-user basis.

 To set (or revoke) staff user status, choose **Users** in the admin, and enter the email or name.
 (It's also possible to access a user via the reports they have made).
 Choose the appropriate body from the **Body** dropdown.
 Normal (not staff) users have no body associated.
-Then you can assign permissions to that user, depending upon what they require access to.
+Then you can assign roles or permissions to that user, depending upon what they require access to.

 For full details of what staff accounts can do, please see the